-If you're looking for Cisco UCS Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Cisco UCS Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Cisco UCS has a market share of about 4.9%.
 So, You still have opportunity to move ahead in your career in Cisco UCS Administration.
-Mindmajix offers Advanced Cisco UCS Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Cisco UCS Administrator.
+Mindmajix offers Advanced Cisco UCS Interview Questions 2019 that helps you in cracking your interview & acquire dream career as Cisco UCS Administrator.

 Q: What is Cisco Unified Computing System?